 The better idea is to have a multimodal biometric system – something that requires the user to furnish multiple biometric features to gain access to whichever function/app/account under protection.
 After all, as the number of authentication requires grows, it becomes more difficult to fake ID, short of physically coercing the right person to access an account!
 Fortunately, because we live in a lawful society, this really shouldn’t be a problem…

 Of course, authentication using any or all of the above is still in its infancy, relatively speaking.
 For the moment, it is crucially important that you maintain proper password security and a good password protection policy for your devices and services.
 For example, it’s easy to automate the process of password changes within companies for wireline phones, if you have the right service provider.
 On that note, might I recommend you give us at Cimpl a shout?
-We’re Canada’s leader in telecom and IT expense management, and we make certain that our many, many customers are up-to-date with the best practices for business security, including password management!
+We’re Canada’s leader in IT and telecom expense management, and we make certain that our many, many customers are up-to-date with the best practices for business security, including password management!
 Contact us to find out more!

 - Smartphones become superphones!